-Click Match.
-The appropriate matching process is run (as determined by the Match Pages By selection above) and the next page of the Batch: Overlay Pages wizard appears.
+Click Match Pages.
+The appropriate matching process is run (as determined by the Match by selection above) and the next page of the Batch: Overlay Pages wizard appears.

 If Manual Correlation was selected as the Match Pages By option on the previous screen and one or more pages are not paired, they are automatically discarded.

 - Review the Summary information provided, which includes the pages that were overlaid and the name of the overlay document that was created for each page pair.

 - To generate a report of the Summary information:

 - Select Create detailed report.

 - Select either PDF or CSV from the Format dropdown menu.

 - To change the folder in which the report will be saved, click the button to the right of Output Folder and select the desired folder.

 - Enter a name for the report in the File name field.